Customer wheelchair equipment

 - The battery must be protected against short circuits, secured upright in the packaging and be packaged with enough compatible absorbent material to completely absorb liquid contents in the event of rupture of the battery.

-- There must be at least one effective means designed into the wheelchair or mobility aid in order to prevent accidental activation or possible short-circuiting
+- There must be at least one effective means designed into the wheelchair or mobility aid to prevent accidental activation or possible short-circuiting

 - The battery must be securely attached to the wheelchair or mobility aid and fully enclosed in a rigid housing that is properly marked

 Lithium ion batteries are classified independently of other battery types.
 Lithium batteries may overheat and ignite in certain conditions and, once ignited, may be difficult to extinguish.
-Lithium batteries are considered hazardous materials for which the following restrictions apply:
+Lithium batteries are considered a hazardous material for which the following restrictions apply:

 - There must be at least one effective means designed into the wheelchair or mobility aid to prevent accidental activation or possible short-circuiting.

 - If you have a collapsible mobility device, the battery must be removed and can’t exceed 300-watt hours.
 A maximum of one spare battery not exceeding 300-watt hours or two spares not exceeding 160-watt hours each must be carried on.

 - If you have a non-collapsible device, federal regulations allow for one large lithium ion battery to be transported installed in the device and one spare battery not exceeding 300-watt hours or two spares not exceeding 160-watt hours in carry-on bags.
 There is no watt-hour limit for the battery installed in the device.